practice area bg MOBILE practice area bg scaled

 Common Issues:

-• Catastrophic Ground Cover Collapse: Insurance companies may only cover sinkholes if they cause catastrophic damage, which includes visible ground collapse, structural damage, and a condemned home.
+• Catastrophic Ground Cover Collapse: Insurance companies typically only cover sinkholes that cause catastrophic damage, which includes visible ground collapse, structural damage, and a condemned home.
 Lesser sinkhole activity may not be covered unless you have specific sinkhole insurance.

-• Sinkhole Insurance Rider: Homeowners often need additional sinkhole coverage, which covers damages that don’t meet the strict catastrophic collapse criteria.
+• Sinkhole Insurance Rider: Homeowners often require additional sinkhole coverage, which protects against damages that don’t meet the strict criteria for catastrophic collapse.
 If you don’t have this coverage, your claim could be denied.

 Solution: